Holonomic quantum computation: a scalable adiabatic architecture: Introduction

-In a way, our proposal can be seen as being comparable to the results presented in Refs.~\cite{Levine19} or~\cite{GZCKZ22}, where Rydberg interactions and the ability to manipulate atoms using tweezers are exploited to implement entangling gates between individual atoms.
-However, it is crucial to note that our protocols differ significantly from those described in the aforementioned references.
+\atoms{In a way, our proposal can be seen as being comparable to the results presented in Refs.~\cite{Levine19} or~\cite{GZCKZ22}, where Rydberg interactions and the ability to manipulate atoms using tweezers are exploited to implement entangling gates between individual atoms.} However, it is crucial to note that our protocols differ significantly from those described in the aforementioned references.
 Firstly, all our gates are fully holonomic, benefiting from an ensuing robustness to certain errors, as we will display in this work.
 Second, a larger class of single-qubit and two-qubit gates can be implemented naturally within our framework.
-Third, our protocol is not limited to qubit systems but is generalised to the higher dimensional qudit case in a trivial way, making it relevant for instance for the simulation of non-Abelian lattice gauge theories \cite{LatticeGauge,GZCKZ22} that constitute interesting benchmarks for notions of classical and quantum simulation.
+Third, our protocol is not limited to qubit systems but is generalised to the higher dimensional qudit case in a trivial way, making it relevant for instance for the simulation of lattice theories with high dimensional local spaces~\cite{LatticeGauge,GZCKZ22}.

 The remainder of this work is structured as follows.
 In Sec.~\ref{sec:summary} we give a high level description of the constructions we introduce and of the results that we derive.
 More concretely, the general set up of the architecture is presented and the universal set of gates that can be achieved holonomically is introduced.
 In Sec.~\ref{sec:methods} the detailed derivation of these results is explained, making use of the language of differential geometry.
 In particular, in Sec.~\ref{sec:methods-errors} the robustness to errors of the holonomic gates is analyzed in detail.
 Finally, in Sec.~\ref{sec:discussion} the implications for actual physical architectures and an outlook for this protocol are discussed.